You invest time and money in social media marketing. This investment should yield measurable results.

 Social Media KPIs Focused on Conversions

-Conversion metrics measure how effectively your content is driving users to take a desired action.
-Like making a purchase or filling out a form.
+Conversion metrics measure how well your content leads users to take a desired action, such as making a purchase or filling out a form.

 11. Click-Through Rate